How Did Christopher Columbus Die

 • Arthritis: Chronic pain in the joints, often a companion to gout, would have severely limited his mobility and overall comfort in his final years.

 • Syphilis: While not definitively proven, some historians speculate that Columbus may have contracted syphilis during his travels.
 The symptoms of tertiary syphilis, appearing years after initial infection, include neurological problems and severe joint pain, which align with some of the descriptions of his condition.
-However, definitively diagnosing historical figures with this disease is always challenging.
+On the flip side, definitively diagnosing historical figures with this disease is always challenging.

 • Cardiac Issues: Given the description of his symptoms – including shortness of breath and edema (swelling) – cardiovascular disease, possibly including heart failure, remains a plausible factor.
 The stresses of his life and advancing age would have certainly contributed to this possibility.